fastify/avvio/README.md

 <a name="install"></a>
 ## Install

-To install `boot-in-the-arse`, simply use npm:
+To install `avvio`, simply use npm:

 ```
-npm install boot-in-the-arse --save
+npm install avvio --save
 ```

 <a name="example"></a>
 ## Example

 The example below can be found [here][example] and ran using `node example.js`.
-It demonstrates how to use `boot-in-the-arse` to load functions / plugins in order.
+It demonstrates how to use `avvio` to load functions / plugins in order.